marieparet/marieparet.github.io/README.md

-# Transform my resume into a website
+# Transformation of my resume into a responsive website

 ## Getting started